-WE'RE OPEN FOR IN-PERSON PRIVATES AND REFORMER CLASSES AS WELL AS VIRTUAL!
+WE'RE OPEN FOR IN-PERSON PRIVATES and CLASSES!
+WE OFFER VIRTUAL CLASSES ALSO!

 "Make your body a place you want to live” has been Laura’ s motto since starting to study Pilates in 1983 after recovering from injuries sustained as a professional dancer..
 Her ability to combine Joseph Pilates’ wisdom and modern research helps her teach clients to safely mobilize and stabilize their bodies, often reaching and surpassing their own fitness goals.
 Laura is acutely aware of the physical and non-physical toll injury and illness takes on the body and is determined to help her clients achieve their movement potential.